francesconero/nengo2nest/README.md

 - **\*.dat** contains the voltage traces of the neurons
 - **\*.set** contains info about the simulation settings (only resolution and simulation time for now)

-Mind the fact that the *.gdf and *.dat file reference the nodes by ID, and not by their original Nengo name, so you need to lookup these IDs in the *.nod file to get the original names.
+Mind the fact that the *.gdf and *.dat files reference the nodes by ID, and not by their original Nengo name, so you need to lookup these IDs in the *.nod file to get the original names.